 Pici are essentially fat, hand-rolled spaghetti.
 The name comes from Tuscany, and it has a lookalike in Umbria the locals call stringozzi.
 The pasta is also seen in Emilia-Romagna, too.
 It is a rustic and irregular pasta, which makes it a great shape for beginners.

 According to the Encyclopedia of Pasta, most versions of pici or stringozzi use a combination of flours: The Tuscans often add some semolina flour, and the Umbrians often use farro flour.
 It makes the pasta a little rougher, which helps when you roll it out by hand.
-Farro flour is tough to find in stores, but it is available online.

 A little olive oil is also often added to the dough, as are eggs on occasion.
 My recipe for pici pasta dough does not use eggs.